 - Attendance: 20% (20 points).
-Each of the ten lab class sessions is worth 2 points, for a total of 20 possible points for the semester.
-However, since this is a laboratory course, you are expected to be in lab each week for each experiment/exercise.
-There are no makeup lab sessions.
-And: it is not possible to pass this course with more than two absences (excused or unexcused). - Lab Notebook: 20% (20 points).
+Each of the ten lab class sessions (this includes in-class and online experiments) is worth 2 points, for a total of 20 possible points for the semester.
+However, since this is a laboratory course, you are expected to be in lab/online each week for each experiment/exercise.
+It is not possible to pass this course with more than two absences (excused or unexcused), but should you be unable to attend lab or do the work for the lab due to illness this semester, please be assured that we will work with you to make appropriate accommodations for you to complete the required number of experiments/exercises. - Lab Notebook: 20% (20 points).
 You will be expected to keep a notebook documenting all of your preparation for and work in the lab.
-Your lab notebook "carbonless copies" will be collected after each lab class session and assessed relative to the expectations and good laboratory practice presented to you in class.
-Each of these ten assessments will be worth 2 points, for a total of 20 possible points for the semester.
+Your lab notebook "carbonless copies" will be submitted after each lab class session and assessed relative to the expectations and good laboratory practice presented to you in class.
+Each of these will be worth 2 points (on average), for a total of 20 possible points for the semester.
 While many of our labs will not require any advance preparation, for those that do require it, lack of evidence of preparedness for a laboratory experiment/exercise could result in your expulsion from the lab for the day, if it is determined that you are not prepared for working safely in the laboratory. - Participation: 20% (20 points).
 We will rely heavily on working collaboratively in this course and your behavior in the laboratory will be assessed relative to your efforts to support the learning objectives of the class as a whole.
 No single person in this course will be able to perform all of the experimental measurements necessary to test the hypotheses posed and to answer the questions raised collaboration and sharing of data and observations are essential to the success of the entire class.
 At the end of the semester, each student will be awarded up to 20 points based on their participation in the lab across the entire semester. - Lab Reflections/Reports: 30% (30 points).
 While there will not be formal lab reports you will need to write for this course, after each lab experience there will be some kind of prompt to which you will be expected to think about and turn in a written reflection or (very brief) report prior to the next lab period.
 Typically, these will be no more than one page and will be assigned by Saturday of each week and due by the start of lab each week.
-There will be 10 of these assignments and they will be graded on a scale of 0 to 3 points.
+There will be 10 of these assignments and they will be graded on a scale of 0 to 3 points. - ACS Exam: 10% (10 points): During the 1st week of the semester, you will be asked to take Part One of the General Chemistry standardized, multiple-choice exam created by the American Chemical Society (ACS).
+You do not need to study for this, as the purpose of this exam is to provide a baseline for assessment you will, however, need to bring a simple scientific non-graphing calculator (no other electronic devices will be allowed).
+Ten points will be awarded for taking the exam points awarded are not based on your score on the exams, but it is expected that you do your best and complete the exam during the lab period (for which you will receive the full 10 points).